elastic-rs/elastic/README.md

 The `stable` channel is also supported, see the [docs](#documentation) for details.

+> Macros 1.1 is currently being stabilised.
+Once this is done everything will work the same between `stable` and `nightly`.

 ## Deserialising indexed types

 Types that derive `ElasticType` are themselves serialisable, which can be very helpful when using types with special formats, like `date`.
 Take the following document:

 ```json
 {